Syspeople/CodeNow/contribution.md

 Methods names should not be modified.

-global variables names should not be modified.
+global variable names should not be modified.

 ### name spaces
-Some class' in ServiceNow is available.
-You can declare a name space in the declaration file aswell. the namespace should be name exactly like the one you try do mimick.
+Some class' in ServiceNow is available through namespaces You can declare a name space in the declaration file aswell. the namespace should be named exactly like the one you try do mimick. see detailed example for syntax.

 ## Detailed Examples